t-lim/t-lim.github.io/README.md

 enough to potentially fit in mobile devices.
-Such approaches towards customizing open-source LLM’s are particularly important for conversational and textual applications in the healthcare domain, where privacy, security and mobility are critical concerns.
+Such approaches towards customizing open-source LLM’s are particularly important for conversational and textual applications in the healthcare domain, where privacy, security and mobility are critical user concerns.

 ## Downloads